enckse/StyleCopCmd/README.txt

 Known Issues
 -----------
 * Spell checking rules do not work in a Linux environment.
 This is due to StyleCop using office-based spell checking.
+(Check out LinuxCopExtensions for similar functionality in Linux)